eggplanetio/gustavo/README.md

 ## Getting started

+To create a blog, follow these steps:

-Step 1, create your gist and add some content.
+1. Create your gist and add some content.

-Step 2, create `gustavo.config.js` with the following:
+2. Create `gustavo.config.js` with the following:

 ```js
 module.exports = {